 23. Go all white

-> If you’re wondering how to bring all of your pieces of furniture together to create one seamless look, then it’s time to get a rug.
-A large rug like this one will provide a clear centre point for your room while drawing your attention to the coffee table in the middle.
-And if you keep the rug in line with other colours in the space (like this one), you’ll find it’s a great way to complete your minimalist living room.
+If you’re wondering how to bring all of your pieces of furniture together to create one seamless look, then it’s time to get a rug.
+A large rug will provide a clear centre point for your room while drawing your attention to the coffee table in the middle.
+And if you keep the rug in line with other colours in the space, you’ll find it’s a great way to complete your minimalist living room.

-> While choosing key furniture pieces often consists of looking for items that are both functional and aesthetically pleasing to the eye, these angular chairs are more for people who are attracted to geometric styling with a contemporary flair.
+While choosing key furniture pieces often consists of looking for items that are both functional and aesthetically pleasing to the eye, these angular chairs are more for people who are attracted to geometric styling with a contemporary flair.

 Featuring unique, eye-catching furniture that showcases oddly angled structures can make your space feel a little less casual living room and a little more modern art gallery.